 From 6 April 2024, new Welsh Government legislation will come into force requiring all non-domestic premises to separate recyclable materials from all other waste.
-This will require all workplaces, such as businesses, public sector, and charities to separate their recyclable materials in the same way that our households already do.
+This will require all workplaces, such as businesses, public sector, and charities to separate their recyclable materials in the same way that require our households to do.
 The aim of this change is to improve the quality and quantity of commercial recycling collected and separated across Wales.